April 29, 2025

 2. Choose a voiceover style.

 Click the speaker label above your script and choose the AI Speaker you want to use.
 You can choose from an AI voiceover artist and generate speech audio, or you can create a new speaker and clone your own voice.
+This technology lets you create professional voiceovers without hiring voice talent, which is particularly useful for quick projects or when you need to make last-minute script changes.

 Choosing an AI Speaker in Descript

 Creating a voiceover is easier with software that allows you to both record and edit your audio in the same dashboard.
 There are many video editing software programs that allow this, some of which are easier to use and offer more features than others.
+When choosing voiceover software, look for options that include noise reduction, easy text-based editing, and the ability to fine-tune audio levels.

 If your video's soundtrack interferes with your voice, try making it quieter.
 Use volume keyframes to adjust the volume of your audio and video clips at specific times.

-10 voiceover tips to elevate your audio
+10 pro voiceover tips for better audio

-Consider the tone and mood of your production and how you’re coming across.
-If your video is instructional, sound confident and friendly; if it’s somber, speak with solemn reserve.
+Consider the tone and mood of your production and how you're coming across.
+If your video is instructional, sound confident and friendly; if it's somber, speak with solemn reserve.
+Different voiceover styles work better for different content types—commercial voiceovers often require an upbeat, persuasive tone, while documentary narration might need a more authoritative approach.

 Speak at the right volume for your recording equipment.
 Use proper enunciation, without sacrificing your natural speaking rhythm.